goccy/kubetest/README.md

 # kubetest

-CLI and Go library with Custom Resource for testing on Kubernetes
+CLI and Go library with Custom Resource for ( distributed ) testing on Kubernetes

 # Status